Jackojc/cane/doc/ref.md

 ### Nested Tuplets
 > TODO

+### Sustained Notes
+Sustain steps allow you to play a note across multiple steps which makes it easy to play varying note lengths while keeping sequences the same length and tempo.

 ### Debug
 It is sometimes useful to visualise sequences instead of relying solely on your